- 8 Minutes to read

 Once you have completed those fields, click Save and the Claim Type will now be displayed in the Claim Types menu.

-To edit a Claim Type, click Edit in the menu next to the type name.
+To edit a Claim Type, click Edit in the menu next to the type name or the Claim Type Name.

 This will open the same Claim Type Details page that displayed when you created the claim type.
 Make any needed adjustments, and click Save.